urschrei/linalg/README.md

 ![results](results.png "Least Squares Fit Result of an Affine Transformation")

+You can see the IPython notebook used to generate the figure [here](http://nbviewer.ipython.org/urls/raw.github.com/urschrei/linalg/master/plotting.ipynb).

 **TODO**:
 - Make it work using [statsmodels](http://statsmodels.sourceforge.net) and [patsy](http://patsy.readthedocs.org/en/latest/overview.html)
 - Incorporate a weight matrix